SimoCove/gptRealtime_promptTest/README.md

 Each directory contains the following information:

 - Directory **"prompts"**:
-  - File **"initial_prompt.md"**: the prompt used in the test.
+  - File **"initial_prompt.txt"**: the prompt used in the test.
-  - File **"final_prompt.md"**: the prompt obtained after the modifications.
+  - File **"final_prompt.txt"**: the prompt obtained after the modifications.
+Note: the final prompt is not verified in the same test, but in subsequent ones.
-  - File **"diff_prompt.md"**: the differences between the initial and final prompts.

-- File **"interaction.jsonl"**:
+- File **"interaction.txt"**:
   contains the messages exchanged between the user and the LLM during the interaction.

 - File **.camio** (rename the extension to .zip to view its contents):
   contains the drawing information that is passed to the LLM at the beginning of the interaction through dedicated messages.

-- File **"problems_and_solutions.md"**:
+- File **"problems.txt"**:
-  contains the description of the issues encountered during the test and the proposed solutions to address them.
+  contains the description of the issues encountered during the test.
-  Note: the proposed solutions are not verified in the same test, but in subsequent ones.